SarahTamayao/BonVoya/README.md

 **Required Must-have Stories**

-- [ ] Application will connect and utilize a Parse backend
+- [ ] Application will connect to and utilize a Parse backend
 - [ ] User can register and login
 - [ ] User can specify their desired location(s) of travel
 - [ ] A dashboard will display desired locations and current weather condition & temperature for each location